JibranKalia/personal-website-v4/docs/blog/create-a-blog-using-vuepress-part-3/index.md

 [Source](https://medium.com/@lassiuosukainen/how-to-include-a-script-tag-on-a-vue-component-fe10940af9e8)

+Note: I have since turned Google Analytics back on for this website.

 ## SiteMap

 I also wanted to add a sitemap that I can submit to Google for better SEO.
 Therefore, I added the sitemap plugin: